mariochampion/liquibase-drift-reports/README.md

 ```

-3. Configure `drift_reports_conf.py` for your usage.
+3. Configure `drift_reports_conf.py` for your usage by first removing the '.sample' from yeh file name.
 Pay most attention to where you store your
-* reference database
+* reference database values
-* list of target databases
+* list of target databases.
+In the sample this is 'drift_dblist.txt' but this file can be anywhere and generated in many ways.
+(An exercise left to the reader!)

 4. Enjoy!